rsdoiel/picking-up-nodestack/lesson-01.md

 What we learned so far

-1. How to install NodeJS for development
+1. How to install Node for development
-2. How to use the NodeJS as a shell
+2. How to use the Node as a shell (i.e. the repl - Read, Evaluate, Process loop)
-3. How to write simple NodeJS programs
+3. How to write and run simple Node programs
-4. How to use NodeJS modules
+4. How to use Node modules
 5. How to install additional modules
 6. How to create a basic web server with either http module or the express framework
+7. We've started to explore the concept of "routes" in web services

 # [On your own](homework-01.md)

-The follow two exercises use both reading content from disc and the concept of defining routes using the express module.
+The following homework expores adding more routes to your simple web server.

-* How would you support adding CSS and JavaScript files? (hint: add some more routes)
+* How would you support adding CSS, JavaScript and [JSON](http://json.org) files? (hint: add some more routes)
-* How would you mockup an API service? (hint: use a text file containing [JSON](http://json.org) data)
+* Using express, how do you make sure that files you're sending to the browser are sent with the correct mime-type?

-Here's an example JSON file:
+Here's an example [JSON](http://json.org) file:

 ```JavaScript
 	{